What HomeSafe Appraisal Rules Should Riverside Homeowners Know in 2026?

 About George Kfoury

-George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors, including homeowners in Riverside, with clear education about reverse mortgage and retirement mortgage options.
+George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors who want clear explanations of reverse mortgage and retirement mortgage options.